poliastro/poliastro/README.rst

 * plotly, for 2D and 3D interactive orbit plotting
 * SciPy, for root finding and numerical propagation

-poliastro is usually tested on Linux, Windows and OS X on Python 3.5, 3.6 and 3.7 against latest NumPy.
+poliastro is usually tested on Linux and Windows on Python 3.5, 3.6 and 3.7 against latest NumPy.
+It should work on OS X without problems.

 ==============  ============  ===================
 Platform        Site          Status
 ==============  ============  ===================
 Linux           CircleCI      |circleci|
-OS X            Travis CI     |travisci|
 Windows x64     Appveyor      |appveyor|
 ==============  ============  ===================